-Court overturns woman’s conviction for soliciting to kill ex
+Court overturns WA woman’s conviction for soliciting to kill ex

-MOUNT VERNON, Wash.
-(AP) — An appeals court has overturned a Mount Vernon woman’s conviction for soliciting to kill her former husband.
+MOUNT VERNON — An appeals court has overturned a Mount Vernon woman’s conviction for soliciting to kill her former husband.

 The Washington Court of Appeals on Monday overturned Vanessa Valdiglesias LaValle’s conviction, The Seattle Times reported.